 U.S. passport-holders must have at least six months’ validity remaining on their passport before entering Brunei for business or pleasure, and are required to obtain a visa prior to arrival in Brunei for visits of 90 days or longer.
-Travelers may also be required to have at least six blank passport pages; Brunei immigration officials have referred U.S. citizens with fewer than six blank pages to the U.S. Embassy to obtain additional pages before they can receive a visa extension required to work, study or remain in the country beyond 90 days.
+Travelers may also be required to have at least six blank passport pages; Brunei immigration officials have referred U.S. citizens with fewer than six blank pages to the U.S. Embassy to obtain a new passport before they can receive a visa extension required to work, study or remain in the country beyond 90 days.
 Diplomatic and official passport-holders are also required to have a visa to enter Brunei Darussalam for assignments to Brunei of more than 90 days.
-There is an airport departure tax for most flights; only cash (Brunei or Singapore dollars) is accepted.
 For further information about entry or exit requirements, travelers may consult the Consular Section of the Embassy of Brunei, 3520 International Court NW, Washington, DC 20008, tel.
 (202) 237-1838, or visit the Embassy of Brunei website for the most current visa information.

 Immigration offenses are punishable by caning.
 Workers who overstay their visas can face jail sentences, fines, and caning.
 Persons associated with violators, such as contractors or employers, are subject to the same penalties if the violator is found guilty.